FAQs for School Families: Addressing the Novel Coronavirus (COVID-19)

 We’re closely following guidance from the CDC and state and local health departments and taking extreme care to maintain a clean and healthy school environment.
 We are promoting cleanliness and good hygiene with the children and our staff – frequent hand washing and cleaning and disinfecting surfaces and items in our classrooms.
 Along with our detailed hygiene, cleaning and sanitation protocols, we conduct wellness checks throughout the day, so that if we detect any potential sign of illness we can respond appropriately.
-Children who show signs of any illness are sent home until they are symptom-free for at least 24 hours.

 Will you stay open if there’s a confirmed diagnosis in the community?